Modular forms and K3 surfaces

 A complex abelian surface $A$ has $H^2(A, \Z)$ of rank~$6$.
 The surface is called singular if $\rho(A)=4$, that is, if its transcendental lattice $T(A)$ has rank~$2$.
 By a result of Shioda and Mitani \cite{SM}, every singular abelian surface is isomorphic to a product of two isogenous elliptic curves $E, E'$ with CM.
 These can be given explicitly in terms of the transcendental lattice $T(A)$.

 By the classical theory, an elliptic curve with CM has a model over $\Q$ if and only if its endomorphism ring has class number one \cite{Shimura}.
 Up to $\bar\Q$-isomorphism, there are exactly 13 such curves.
-If both $E$ and $E'$ are defined over $\Q$, we deduce that the product $A=E\times E'$ realizes a newform of weight 3 with CM by the corresponding imaginary quadratic field of class number~$1$.
+If both $E$ and $E'$ are defined over $\Q$, we deduce that the product $A=E\times E'$ realizes a newform of weight 3 with CM by the corresponding imaginary quadratic field $K$ of class number~$1$.

-For singular abelian surfaces over $\Q$, there is one further possible construction: If $K$ has class number~$2$, consider an elliptic curve $E$ with CM by the ring of integers $\OO_K$ in $K$.
+For singular abelian surfaces over $\Q$, there is one further possible construction: If the imaginary quadratic field $K$ has class number~$2$, then consider an elliptic curve $E$ with CM by the ring of integers $\OO_K$ in $K$.
 Then $E$ is defined over a quadratic extension of $\Q$.
 Let $A$ be the Weil restriction of $E$ to $\Q$.
 By \cite{SM}, $A$ is a singular abelian surface with transcendental lattice corresponding to the non-principal class in $Cl(K)$.
 Since $E$ is associated to some Hecke character, the abelian surface $A$ over $\Q$ geometrically realizes a newform of weight 3 with CM by $K$.

 It follows that we can realize all newforms of weight 3 and class number $1$ or~$2$ in singular abelian surfaces over $\Q$.
-We cannot pursue this approach any further because there is an obstruction coming from the cohomological structure of singular abelian surfaces (beyond the analogues of Theorems \ref{Thm:genus} and \ref{Thm:NS}) prevent us from pursuing this approach any further:
+Obstructions from the cohomological structure of singular abelian surfaces (beyond the analogues of Theorems \ref{Thm:genus} and \ref{Thm:NS}) prevent us from pursuing this approach any further:

 \begin{Lemma} Let $A$ be a singular abelian surface of discriminant $d$.
-Assume that $A$ is defined over a number field $L$.
-Let $H(d)$ denote the ring class field.
-Then
+Assume that $A$ is defined over $\Q$.
+Then $\Q(\sqrt{d})$ has class number 1 or 2. \end{Lemma}